 Read Anne Cochran’s in-depth and honest series on getting into college.
 She covers everything from start to finish.

 Read Kathlene McGovern’s personal story about her reactions to going back to college as an “older” student which she describs as being “one weird ostrich on a delightful little chicken farm”.

 Kathlene Mc Govern

-Kathlene Mc Govern is currently a student at Pasadena City College who will transfer to UCLA to finish her BA in English.
-In 2017, she served as the fiction editor for PCC’s Inscape Literary Magazine and worked as a staff writer for Blindfold Magazine, a print mag that combined activism with pop culture and fashion where she wrote features on several actors and directors including Darryl Hannah and Aaron Paul and Casey Cooper Johnson.
+Kathlene Mc Govern is a graduate of UCLA with a BA in English/Creative Writing.
+She is the winner of the David Wong Louie Creative Writing prize, has served as the fiction editor for PCC’s Inscape Literary Magazine and worked as a staff writer for Blindfold Magazine, a print mag that combined activism with pop culture and fashion where she wrote features on several actors and directors including Darryl Hannah and Aaron Paul and Casey Cooper Johnson.

-When she's not writing, Kathlene teaches a performance workshop for dancers around the country called The Emotional Dynamics of Dance.
+When she's not writing, Kathlene teaches a performance workshop for dancers around the country called Acting Dynamics for Dancers.
 The workshop teaches dancers to create story and connect emotionally to choreography, allowing for more dynamic performances.

 Connect With Us on Social Media!

 Part 1 of Kathlene McGovern’s 2 part series on the best and safest ways to travel with your furry friends!

 Dove Rose give us ideas on how to stay curious!
 Keep it Fresh in the Kitchen, on the Drive and in your Life.
 New ideas to keep our mind alive!